-The University Archives is the official repository for the permanent historical records of the University of Wisconsin-River Falls.
-The University Collections pertain to the establishment, development, and history of the University.
-The University Collections also include a small number of museum-type artifacts.
+The UWRF University Archives serves as the official repository for the permanent, historical records of the University of Wisconsin-River Falls.
+The University Archives collects and preserves materials pertaining to the establishment, development, history, and traditions of the University.

-The UWRF Archives' Special Collections are comprised of rare or unusual publications; older agricultural, Civil War, and Wisconsin and Saint Croix Valley history books; area cookbooks; books authored by local area residents; and books authored by UWRF faculty, staff, or students.
+The UWRF Archives' Rare books and local history collections are comprised of rare or unusual publications; older agricultural, Civil War, and Wisconsin and Saint Croix Valley history books; local and county histories; printed family histories and genealogies; area cookbooks; maps and atlases; books authored by local area residents; and books authored by UWRF faculty, staff, or students.